-Global Capitalization Rate (Cap Rate) Calculator
+Capitalization Rate (Cap Rate) Calculator

 The Capitalization Rate—or Cap Rate—is the most widely recognized industry metric for evaluating commercial and residential rental real estate investments.
 It measures the potential annual return an investment property generates relative to its current market value or purchase price, independent of leverage or mortgage financing, serving as a pure indicator of raw asset performance.

-Who Relies on Capitalization Rate Analysis?
+Who Relies on Cap Rate Analysis?

 Commercial real estate investors, property valuation analysts, portfolio managers, and buyers comparing multiple deals across diverse regional markets use this cap rate tool as a standardized screening filter to identify highly profitable investments.

-How to Calculate Property Cap Rate Accurately
+How to Calculate Property Cap Rate

 1. Enter the asset's annual Net Operating Income (NOI) (gross rental revenues minus operational expenses, excluding debt service).
 2. Input the current market value or purchase price (works with $, £, €, or any local currency).
 3. Click calculate to analyze the asset's cap rate percentage.

-How to Correctly Interpret Your Cap Rate Percentage
+How to Interpret Your Cap Rate Percentage

 A baseline cap rate ranging between 5% and 10% is typical for stable real estate markets.
 A higher cap rate implies stronger annual yields but accompanies a higher localized market risk profile.
 Conversely, compressed or lower cap rates reflect premier, low-risk properties positioned in high-demand metropolitan hubs.